Starting an ASUN Recognized Club

 - You're all set!

-Your club constitution is the backbone of your club and provides strict guidelines that you can always rely one.
+Your club constitution is the backbone of your club and provides strict guidelines concerning operations and procedures.
 Your constitution will include unique information pertaining to your club, but it must include the following:

 - Must include a Statement of Non-Discrimination